ninjabox77/cminor/README.md

   out "from a_function"
 }
 ```

-The `func` keyword is preceded by modifiers, and followed by a parameter list, an arrow, a return type, and a block to execute upon being called.
-Functions can either be value returning or `void`.
-A value returning function must specify the type for its return value and must include a `return` statement with an appropriate expression
+The `func` keyword is preceded by optional modifiers, and followed by a parameter list, an arrow, a return type, and a block to execute upon being called.
+Functions can either return a direct result (have a non-`void` return type) or work entirely through side-effects (a `void` result).
+Non-`void` functions may have side-effects, but if declared `pure`, the compiler will check and warn the user if any side-effects are being used.
+Note that a `void` function that is also labeled pure will do nothing.

 # License